 There are several Image Mask presets available, you can double click the clip in timeline and scroll down to Image Mask under Video Effects as shown below:

 3 Manage the Audio Sound

-You can mute all audios in the video clip and add a new background music to match the video.
+You can mute all audios in the video clip and add new background music to match the video.
 To mute the audio in the split screen video, right click the video in the timeline and select Mute.
-You can also separate the audio file from video and edit it further.
+You can also separate the audio file from the video and edit it further.

 After aligning the video and audio files, you can now click Export tab to upload the split screen video to YouTube or save as different video formats.

 The split screen effect can be used to make a video that has the same actor appearing in the same scene simultaneously, just looks like people have cloned themselves in the video.
 As you can see from the above methods that I described, making split screen videos in Filmora is quite easy.
 You can always empower your story with Filmora video editing solutions.
 Get inspired by the video tutorial below, don't forget to subscribe to our YouTube Channel to get more tips and tricks.

 Liza Brown is a writer and a lover of all things video.